SciDataContainer/SciDataContainer/README.md

 ## Structure and Terms

 Each data container is identified by a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), which is usually generated automatically.
 The *Container* file is a [ZIP package file](https://en.wikipedia.org/wiki/ZIP_(file_format)).
 The data in the container is stored in *Items* (files in ZIP package), which are organized in *Parts* (folders in ZIP package).
 The standard file extension of the container files is `.zdc`.

-In order to make Microsoft Windows handle ZDC files in the same way as ZIP files and inspect it with a double-click in the Windows Explorer, run the following on the command prompt:
+On Microsoft Windows you may inspect ZDC files with a double-click in the Windows Explorer.
+This requires that you register the extension `.zdc` as a copy of `.zip`.
+Run the following on the command prompt to achieve this:
 ```
 >>> reg copy HKCR\.zip HKCR\.zdc /s /f
 ```